What Are the Standard Working Hours In Sri Lanka?

 Maximum Overtime In Sri Lanka

-Sri Lankan labor laws limit overtime to 12 hours per week for most workers.
+Sri Lankan labor laws limit overtime to 15 hours per week for most workers.
 This cap helps prevent employee burnout and ensures reasonable working conditions.
 Employers who exceed these limits face potential penalties, including fines that can range from 10,000 to 50,000 Sri Lankan rupees, depending on the severity and frequency of violations.
-Repeated infractions can lead to more severe consequences, including possible criminal charges for egregious cases of labor exploitation.
+Repeated infractions can lead to more severe consequences, including possible criminal charges against company directors or management for egregious cases of labor exploitation.

 Overtime Payout Rates In Sri Lanka